 Clean Cage

-A parrot’s cage must be kept clean and sanitary to keep bacteria at bay.
+The cage must be kept clean and sanitary to keep bacteria at bay.

-Parrots’ cages, toys, and dishes be cleaned at least once weekly with a bird-safe disinfectant soap and warm water.
+Parrots’ cages, toys, and dishes should be cleaned at least once weekly with a bird-safe disinfectant soap and warm water.
 Disinfectants should be left to air dry for 15 minutes before being cleaned off.

 No Synthetic Perches